Do trading charities need to pay tax and VAT?

 the letting of land and buildings where no services are provided to the user

-For further information read Trading by charities.
+For further information, see the Government's guidance on Trading by charities.

-If the level of any non-primary purpose trading falls below the charity's small trading tax exemption limit.
+if the level of any non-primary purpose trading falls below the charity's small trading tax exemption limit

-If the charity trades through a subsidiary trading company.
+if the charity trades through a subsidiary trading company